fogside/mcp-flux-studio/README.md

 A Model Context Protocol (MCP) server that brings Flux's advanced image generation capabilities to Cursor.

+_Note: This is a fork of the original [jmanhype/mcp-flux-studio](https://github.com/jmanhype/mcp-flux-studio) repository, adapted to resolve compatibility issues and ensure smooth operation within the Cursor environment._

 ## Features

 Provides MCP tools for Cursor's AI assistant to: